17 Garden Bed Accessories for a Thriving Plot

 Thinking about your garden's layout ahead of time helps you make the most of your available space.
 Whether you have a sprawling backyard or a small patio, a good plan ensures every inch is used effectively.
 You can map out where each bed will go, how wide your paths should be, and where you’ll place taller plants so they don’t shade shorter ones.
 Using modular components, like Frame It All’s Garden Builder Kits, allows you to create a custom layout that fits your yard perfectly.
 A little planning now saves you from headaches later and sets the stage for a productive, beautiful garden.

-Add Style with Trellises and Supports
+Add Style and Function with Trellises

 Trellises and other plant supports do more than just keep your vining plants off the ground.
 They add vertical interest and a touch of architectural style to your garden beds.
 By encouraging plants like cucumbers, pole beans, and climbing flowers to grow upwards, you can maximize your growing area, which is especially useful in smaller spaces.
 This also improves air circulation around the plants, which can help reduce the risk of fungal diseases.
 Frame It All’s Animal Barrier Gardens include sturdy fencing that doubles as a convenient, built-in trellis for your climbers.